H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 **March 16–22, 2026 architectural changes:**

 1. Judge pipeline now evaluates the consensus answer only — the raw_responses dump from all 21 models is no longer sent to judges, reducing judge pipeline time from ~85–100s to ~6–8s (GPU).
-2. Phase 3.75 (Final LLM Polish via llm22-proxy) has been eliminated and merged into Phase 3.5 (LM Synthesizer + Voice Delivery) as a single `jarvis-ollama:11434/api/generate` call with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected — saves ~40s per query.
+2. Phase 3.75 (Final LLM Polish via llm22-proxy) has been eliminated and merged into Phase 3.5 (LM Synthesizer + Voice Delivery) as a single `jarvis-ollama:11434/api/generate` call with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected — saves ~40s per query. **Merge confirmed complete, no regression observed during March 22–25 sprint end-to-end testing.**
 3. Phase 1.45 community memory retrieval now prepends top-5 `autonomous_learner` records (21,181 total, growing ~288/day) to every LLM prompt via `all-minilm:latest` 384-dim semantic search.
 4. All 5 judge services brought under compose management with `restart: unless-stopped` and locked to `127.0.0.1` — previously orphaned `docker run` containers with `restart: no` that would not survive a system reboot.
 5. All 83 containers now have zero `0.0.0.0` exposures.